 21. Once the layout passes pre-fill, the design tool is used to insert dummy fill at appropriate locations in the layout that do not contain devices or other features.
 As is well-known in the industry, the purpose of adding dummy fill is to achieve a higher and more uniform density of interconnect across the surface of each layer of the chip, to improve the outcomes of the chemical-mechanical polishing/planarization (CMP) step during fabrication.
-If individual pieces of fill are below a certain minimum size, they may not planarize properly during CMP, which will result in the dielectric material deposited on top of those too-small features not planarizing properly, which will produce in dishing in the dielectric and result in a non-planarized surface.
-Thus, in practice, the fill pieces added cannot be below a certain minimum feature size.
-Adding dummy fill at or exceeding the minimum feature size and to achieve a higher and more uniform density of interconnect lowers the likelihood of defects caused by the CMP process step and thus improves the yield of modern integrated circuits.
+This lowers the likelihood of defects caused by the CMP process step and thus improves the yield of modern integrated circuits.